University of Maryland, College Park: Rankings

-In the 2025 U.S. News & World Report rankings of universities, the University of Maryland is 44th (tie) in "National Universities" and 17th in "Top Public Schools".
+In the 2026 U.S. News & World Report rankings of universities, the University of Maryland is 42nd in "National Universities" and 16th in "Top Public Schools".
 The Academic Ranking of World Universities ranked Maryland as 43rd in the world in 2015.
 The 2017–2018 Times Higher Education World University Rankings placed Maryland 69th worldwide.
 The 2016/17 QS World University Rankings ranked Maryland 131st worldwide.

 The university was ranked among Peace Corps' 25 Top Volunteer-Producing Colleges for the tenth consecutive year in 2020.
 The University of Maryland is ranked among Teach for America's Top 20 Colleges and Universities, contributing the greatest number of graduating seniors to its 2017 teaching corps.

 For the fourth consecutive year in 2015, the university was ranked first in the U.S. for the number of Boren Scholarship recipients – with nine students receiving awards for intensive international language study.
 The university is ranked as a Top Producing Institution of Fulbright U.S. Students and Scholars for the 2017–2018 academic year by the United States Department of State's Bureau of Educational and Cultural Affairs.

 In 2017, the University of Maryland was ranked among the top 50 universities in the 2018 Best Global Universities Rankings by U.S. News & World Report based on its high academic research performance and global reputation.

 In 2021, the university was ranked among the top 10 universities in The Princeton Reviews annual survey of the Top Schools for Innovation & Entrepreneurship; this was the sixth consecutive such ranking.